FOTO: MÄRTA THISNER

 Åsa Cederqvist (b.1975) received her MFA at Konstfack in 2000.
 Her work has a performative foundation and is expressed through video, sculpture, installation and performative add-ons, so called extensions, as well as in an interface incorporating all these elements.

-Åsa Cederqvist has a background as a director of commercials and music videos (2004–), as an artistic director in multiple art educational projects as well as senior lecturer in art at Textil, Konstfack (2011–).
+Åsa Cederqvist has a background as a director of commercials and music videos (2004–), as an artistic director in multiple art educational projects as well as senior lecturer in art at Textil, Konstfack (2011–2020).
 In 2016-17 she received the IASPIS residency at Künstlerhaus Bethanien, Berlin.
-She is presently one of the participating artists at the MOMENTUM 10 biennale in Norway.
+She was one of the participating artists at the MOMENTUM 10 biennale in Norway 2019.

 This website will provide you with a good picture of the dynamics and diversity of Åsa Cederqvist, and shows an overview of the artwork.
 If you have any questions about Åsa cederqvist and the works, please send an e-mail to: email@example.com